MisterPhilip/omnibug/chrome/README.md

 # @TODO

-* Prefs change listener
-* Options page content
 * One-click provider test page
 * Docs for all new providers
+* Unit tests in PhantomJS?

 # Nice to haves